mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

     - Instantiate all evidence
     - Set action node(s) each possible way
         - loop over all possible choices for the actions
-    - Calculate posterior for all parents of utility node, given the evidence
+    - Calculate posterior for all **parents of utility node**, given the evidence
         - this case you would compute the conditional distribution of Weather, given the evidence.
         - if weather itself is evidence it's very easy ,  if there's no evidence then it's just a prior for Weather
         - if there is some forecase you will essentially apply Bayes rule to find out P(weather | forecase)